 Blockchain in education: the best way to increase the authenticity of academic achievements

 Blockchain.
 Today, a growing number of people have heard of blockchains, even though they might only associate the word with cryptocurrencies.
 Here at FiO, we understand that cryptocurrencies are the first mass-adopted application of blockchain technology, but it is far from the only use.
-With the basic principles of blockchain being security and decentralization, the technology can be successfully applied to many fields and industries.
-In this post we’ll be explaining how our newly launched application, Learning Curve, is designed to tackle the growing issues of academic integrity, falsification, and fraud and increase the authenticity of past achievements.
+The basic principles of blockchain are security and decentralization.
+Therefore, many fields and industries can apply blockchain technology.
+In this post we will explain how the growing issues of academic integrity, falsification, and fraud can be addressed with blockchain using our newly launched application, Learning Curve.
+Ultimately, blockchain will assist in increasing the authenticity of academic achievements.

 The growing need for the digital transformation in education, beginning with blockchain.

 For the past decade, there has been a rampant rise in the number of academic falsifications and dishonesty.
 Specifically in 2020, when the number of academic falsifications significantly increased due to the Covid-19 pandemic.
 As a result of the sudden transition to digital learning, many teachers did not have the opportunity to properly consider how to evaluate student achievements.

 Though the issue is beginning to attract more attention, academic falsifications have long been documented in educational settings ranging from primary school to graduate school.
 While the definition consists of a number of differing behaviors, the primary issue stems from the difficulty of validation.